Podlaska Opera and Orchestra: History

-The beginnings of the Symphony Orchestra of the Podlasie Opera and Philharmonic date back to 1954, when the State Symphony Orchestra was established in Bialystok.
+The beginnings of the Symphony Orchestra of the Podlaskie Opera and Philharmonic date back to 1954, when the State Symphony Orchestra was established in Bialystok.
 The orchestra's musicians did not have their own headquarters at that time - rehearsals and concerts were held, among others at the Aleksandr Węgierki Drama Theatre or Guest Palace in Bialystok.
 After twenty years of artistic activity, the orchestra received the status of a philharmonic orchestra and moved to the concert hall at Podleśna Street.

 The idea of creating a Music and Art Center in Bialystok was born in 2004.
-This initiative was supported by the authorities of the Podlasie Voivodship and on July 9, 2004 a letter of intent was signed regarding the construction of the Podlasie Opera and Philharmonic - the European Art Center in Bialystok.
-The signatories of the agreement were: Local Government of the Podlasie Voivodship represented by the Marshal of the Podlasie Voivodship Janusz Krzyżewski, the Voivode of Podlaskie Voivodeship Marek Strzaliński and the City of Białystok represented by Ryszard Tur - the Mayor of the City of Białystok.
-Under this agreement, on October 25, 2004, the Podlaskie Sejmik adopted a resolution initiating the construction of the Podlasie Opera and Philharmonic - the European Art Center in Bialystok (resolution on the will to create a European Center for Music and Art - Podlasie Opera).
+This initiative was supported by the authorities of the Podlaskie Voivodship and on July 9, 2004, a letter of intent was signed regarding the construction of the Podlaskie Opera and Philharmonic - the European Art Center in Bialystok.
+The signatories of the agreement were: Local Government of the Podlaskie Voivodship represented by the Marshal of the Podlaskie Voivodship Janusz Krzyżewski, the Voivode of Podlaskie Voivodeship Marek Strzaliński and the City of Białystok represented by Ryszard Tur - the Mayor of the City of Białystok.
+Under this agreement, on October 25, 2004, the Podlaskie Sejmik adopted a resolution initiating the construction of the Podlaskie Opera and Philharmonic - the European Art Center in Bialystok (resolution on the will to create a European Center for Music and Art - Podlaskie Opera).

-At the beginning of 2005, an international urban and architectural competition was announced for the concept of building the Podlasie Opera and Philharmonic - the European Art Center in Bialystok.
+At the beginning of 2005, an international urban and architectural competition was announced for the concept of building the Podlaskie Opera and Philharmonic - the European Art Center in Bialystok.
 14 works were submitted to the competition, of which the winning project was selected on April 29, 2005.
 The winner of the competition was the studio of prof. Marek Budzyński from Warsaw, who has completed projects of the Supreme Court and the University of Warsaw Library.

-On June 27, 2005, the Podlasie Regional Assembly adopted a resolution on the creation of the Podlasie Opera and Philharmonic - European Art Center in Bialystok, and prof. Marek Budzyński has signed a contract with the local government of the province.
-Podlasie to develop design documentation for the Podlasie Opera and Philharmonic.
+On June 27, 2005, the Podlaskie Regional Assembly adopted a resolution on the creation of the Podlaskie Opera and Philharmonic - European Art Center in Bialystok, and prof. Marek Budzyński has signed a contract with the local government of the province.
+Podlaskie to develop design documentation for the Podlaskie Opera and Philharmonic.

-In August 2005, due to the dynamic artistic and organizational development of the Institution and the opening of the new building planned for 2011, the Białystok Philharmonic changed its name to the Podlasie Opera and Philharmonic.
-On September 9, 2005, during the ceremonial inauguration of the 2005/2006 artistic season, Minister of Culture Waldemar Dąbrowski and Marshal of the Podlasie Province Janusz Kazimierz Krzyżewski signed an agreement on the creation of a national cultural institution - the Podlasie Opera and Philharmonic - the European Center for Art in Bialystok.
+In August 2005, due to the dynamic artistic and organizational development of the Institution and the opening of the new building planned for 2011, the Białystok Philharmonic changed its name to the Podlaskie Opera and Philharmonic.
+On September 9, 2005, during the ceremonial inauguration of the 2005/2006 artistic season, Minister of Culture Waldemar Dąbrowski and Marshal of the Podlaskie Province Janusz Kazimierz Krzyżewski signed an agreement on the creation of a national cultural institution - the Podlaskie Opera and Philharmonic - the European Center for Art in Bialystok.